Rudra Mahalaya, a 10th Century Siva Temple Awaiting Revival of Worship

 One such wonder of our time is Rudra Mahalaya of Sidhpur, Gujarat now known as Jami Masjid after its destruction and take over by the Muslim invaders.
 Rudra Mahalaya is a Hindu temple dedicated to Lord Siva.
 It was constructed by Chalukyas, started in 943 AD by Mularaja and completed in 1140 AD by Jayasimha Siddharaja.

 The temple’s grandeur can be gauged from the fact that even Sultan Ahmad Shah’s historians in the book Mirat e Sikandari wrote of the idols inside the Rudra Mahalaya which they said could put the idols of China and Khotan to shame.
 It clearly states that by the efforts of Sultan and his General Ulugh Khan, Rudra Mahalaya was rid of the idols.
+The temple was destroyed first by by Alauddin Khilji, and later by Ahmed Shah I.

 Famous Historian Sita Ram Goel in his book Hindu Temples What Happened to Them has given an incident when Maharaja Jaswant Singh was appointed Governor of Gujarat in 1658.
 His historian Munhata Nai Nasi made a visit and in his words Sidhpur had lost the spiritual glory and importance during the centuries which followed after its destruction.